danth/stylix/docs/src/modules.md

 The human readable name will be inserted into the following sentence:

-> Whether to style «human readable name».
+> Whether to enable theming for «human readable name».

 If your module will touch options outside of `programs.«name»` or `services.«name»`, it should include an additional condition in `mkIf` to prevent any effects